 As shown in Table 36, the carrier to interference ratio (C/I) for the mobile station to base station link with interference from the VDE-SAT downlink will be between 28.1 dB and 40.2 dB.
 For the base station to mobile station link the C/I with interference from the VDE-SAT downlink will be between 33.1 and 38.0 dB, as shown in Table 37.

 Recommendation ITU-R M.1808, section 2.2 of Annex 1, provide SINAD ratio values of 12 dB to 20 dB for establishing degradation protection for land mobile systems.
-These SINAD values correspond to C/I values of 6 dB to 10 dB.
+The C/N required to achieve these SINAD ratio values can be derived from the FM improvement formulae, which calculates the audio S/N as a function of C/N in FM systems operating above the detection threshold.
+The detection threshold can also be referred to as the minimum discernible signal level.
+The FM improvement formulae is as follows:

+SNFM=CN∙32∙BWFMBm∙ΔfBm2

+where BWFM is the bandwidth of the FM signal obtained using Carson’s rule, Δf is the peak frequency deviation and Bm is the bandwidth of the information signal.

+The FM improvement formulae can be expressed in dB form as follows:

+SNFM=CN+1.8+10log10BWFMBm+20log10ΔfBm

+Table XX shows the C/N values required to achieve SINAD ratio values of 12 dB and 20 dB, respectively for FM system with 12.5 kHz and 25 kHz channel spacing.

+TABLE XX

+C/N required for audio SINADs of 12 dB and 20 dB in FM systems with 12.5 and 25 kHz channel spacings